Southern California Urban Coop

-I recieved a coop as a surprise gift from my husband on Christmas morning 2007.
+I received a coop as a surprise gift from my husband on Christmas morning 2007.
 It was a completely unexpected and very exciting present, and almost immediately afterwards I started researching chickens.

 Here it is on the day I got it.